aistabci/abci-docs/en/docs/tips/remote-desktop.md

 startxfce4 &
 ```

-you can change screen size to edit $HOME/.vnc/config as needed.
+You can change screen size to edit $HOME/.vnc/config if needed.

 ```
 geometry=2000x1200
 ```

-* login to ABCI and
+* Login to ABCI

 ```
 [user@localmachine] $ ssh -J %r@as.abci.ai username@es
 ```

-* login to a compute node which is assigned by UGE with ABCI On-demand service and resource type rt_F.
+* Login to a compute node which is assigned by UGE with ABCI On-demand service and resource type rt_F.

 ```
 [username@es1 ~] $ qrsh -g grpname -l rt_F=1
 ```

-* launch vncserver
+* Launch ``vncserver``

 ```
 [username@g0001 ~] vncserver